George Clooney released following arrest at Sudan Embassy protest

 The actor was protesting against human rights abuses when detained.

-George Clooney has been released from jail after being arrested for protesting outside the Sudan Embassy in Washington.
 The actor, who was led away in white-zip tied cuffs alongside his dad Nick and other activists for civil disobedience, had informed the authorities that he was going to protest outside the embassy.

 After three warnings from police to disperse, Clooney and his fellow demonstrators were cuffed and bundled into an awaiting van.

 On his release, Clooney told an assembled pack of reporters: "What we've been trying to achieve today is we're trying to bring attention to an on-going emergency.
 Our job right now is to try to bring attention to it, and one of those ways was, apparently, getting arrested."